qsliu2017/gitlab-runner/docs/configuration/tls-self-signed.md

 This error occurs when the Docker host or Kubernetes node where the runner schedules the executors does not trust the certificate used by the private registry.
 To fix the error, add the relevant root certificate authority certificate to the system's trust store based on your operating system, then restart the containerd service.
+Depending on your environment, it may also be necessary to set the `FF_RESOLVE_FULL_TLS_CHAIN` feature flag to `FALSE`.